StudioSol/redismq/Readme.md

 ## How fast is it

-Even though the original implementation wasn't aiming for high speeds the addition of `BufferedQueues` and `MultiGet` make it go something like [this](http://www.youtube.com/watch?feature=player_detailpage&v=sGBMSLvggqA#t=58).
+Even though the original implementation wasn't aiming for high speeds the addition of `MultiGet` make it go something like [this](http://www.youtube.com/watch?feature=player_detailpage&v=sGBMSLvggqA#t=58).

 All of the following benchmarks were conducted on a MacBook Retina with a 2.4 GHz i7.